Hypoxic Ischemic Encephalopathy (HIE)

 Symptoms can vary depending on the severity of the condition:

-• Mild Cases may show subtle signs like low muscle tone or difficulty feeding.
+• Mild Cases may show subtle signs, such as low muscle tone or difficulty feeding.

 • Moderate Cases might involve seizures in newborns (also called neonatal seizures, or baby seizures), breathing problems, or difficulty responding to stimuli.

-• Severe Cases can include organ dysfunction, severe seizures, loss of vison, loss of hearing, or lack of consciousness.
+• Severe Cases can include organ dysfunction, severe seizures, loss of vision, loss of hearing, or lack of consciousness.

 If you notice any of these signs, seek immediate medical attention.
 Early detection is crucial.